JuliaMPC/MAVs/docs/src/tutorials/basic.md

 ## Parameters
 Parameters are broken into two categories; `Inputs` and `Outputs`.
 In the demo, the inputs are also generated, but flags can be set to let the node know that the user will be setting these `rosparams` externally.

+## Running multiple tests consecutively
+Parameter sweeps can be easily performed in MAVs using the test suite script.
+This script runs automated test scenarios.
+Key points to note:

+* Test suite has its own set of parameters files and launch scripts
+* ``test_main.sh`` is the script you want to run
+* In ``test_main.sh`` one can provide multiple nested loops(each to change one single parameter for individual run)
+* Results will be stored in ``results/report_test.csv``
+* IMPORTANT: If a parameter is updated dynamically inside the ``test_main.sh``, then remove the corresponding entry from the required yaml file.
+Otherwise value will be overwritten and dynamic parameter update won't work.
+* You can modify ``system/config/system/result_model.json`` to specify which parameter or topics you want to save at shutdown
+* Delete any old copy of ``report_test.csv`` in results folder, if ``result_model.json`` is modified Otherwise headers won't correspond with new row entries